 The Ontario Ministry of the Environment and Climate Change classifies acoustical environments into four categories, or classes, in its Environmental Noise Guideline, to ensure that the potential negative impacts of noise are prevented.
-Class 1 and Class 2 generally refer to the urban area, while Class 3 pertains to the rural area.
+Class 1, and 2 generally refer to the urban area, while class 3 pertains to the rural area.

 The Guidelines also allow municipalities to designate Class 4 Areas, which are unique situations where development of new sensitive land uses are envisioned in proximity to existing, lawfully established stationary noise sources.
-The Class 4 designation provides for higher daytime and nighttime sound levels than would otherwise be permitted in Urban Areas.
+The Class 4 designation provides for higher daytime and nighttime sound levels than would otherwise be permitted in urban areas.

-- 3.3.9 Encourage green infrastructure and passive noise attenuation measures in place of acoustical fencing, where feasible and appropriate. - 3.3.10 Support measures for light attenuation by: - encouraging area municipalities to enact by-laws establishing a) environmental, aesthetic, urban design and related controls on signs and outdoor lighting, in accordance with Policy 3.3.3; and - promoting the use of full cut off light fixtures as part of new b) development. - 3.3.11 Support measures for noise attenuation by: - requiring the attenuation of excessive noise levels through design a) solutions when considering noise receptors through development applications, as specified in Table 1; and - having consideration for noise, vibration and possible hazards b) associated with nearby railways, airports, freeways and industries, and considering comments from appropriate authorities therein, in the approval of developments in proximity to such facilities. - 3.3.12 Encourage the use of light pollution abatement measures to avoid and reduce light trespass, glare, over-lighting and uplighting to conserve energy, improve pedestrian and road safety, contribute to an aesthetically pleasing night-time environment, and protect the night sky for its scientific and natural interest and educational value. - 3.3.13 Direct outdoor lighting away from key natural heritage and/or key hydrologic features and their associated vegetation protection zones, and other environmentally sensitive areas, including the Rouge National Urban Park.
+- 3.3.9 Encourage green infrastructure and passive noise attenuation measures in place of acoustical fencing and other traditional noise attenuation measures, where feasible and appropriate. - 3.3.10 Support measures for light and noise attenuation by: - a) encouraging area municipalities to enact by-laws establishing environmental, aesthetic, urban design and controls on signs and outdoor lighting, in accordance with Policy 3.3.3; - requiring the attenuation of excessive noise levels through design solutions when considering noise receptors through development applications, as specified in Table 1; - having consideration for noise, vibration and possible hazards associated with nearby railways, airports, freeways and industries, and considering comments from appropriate authorities therein, in the approval of developments in proximity to such facilities; and - d) promoting the use of full cut off light fixtures as part of new development. - 3.3.11 Encourage the use of light pollution abatement measures to avoid and reduce light trespass, glare, over-lighting and uplight to conserve energy, improve pedestrian and road safety, contribute to an aesthetically pleasing night-time environment, and protect the night sky for its scientific and natural interest and educational value. - 3.3.12 Direct outdoor lighting away from key natural heritage and/or key hydrologic features and their associated vegetation protection zones, and other environmentally sensitive areas, including the Rouge National Urban Park.